JasonHyun/MiFoodTech/design/design-journey.md

 #### Home Page

 #### Market Page
 This design is appropriate for our audience because it presents information in a way that is easy for investors to get the quantitative data they are looking for.
 It also maintains consistency with the design of the home page.
+The interactivity is  ambitious as I will be positioning buttons over images which is something I have never done before and it is appropriate because the content that we got from Mi only has acronyms over sections of the graph and that graph is not as self explanatory as the other ones on the page.

 #### Team Page:
 this design is appropriate for our audience, because it presents the members of the team in a space-efficient manner, consistent with the overall theme we've chose on.
 It also helps with the goals of the users, specifically for those who wish to know more about the team, both collectively and individually.